Joining our Sixth Form

 Step 1: Initial Explorations

-All Upper Fifth pupils will take the Futurewise Profiling Assessment in September and October, which is designed to explore skills and aptitudes that relate to future higher education and career aspirations.
+All Upper Fifth pupils will take the Morrisby Profiling Assessment in September and October, which is designed to explore skills and aptitudes that relate to future higher education and career aspirations.

 The assessment is followed by one-to-one meetings with a Careers Advisor; these meetings are geared towards considering and developing career ideas, to explore future work experience arrangements and taster courses, while also suggesting possible future A Level choices.

 Pupils and parents will be invited to attend our Introduction to Sixth Form Evening in November of their Upper Fifth year.
 This will involve a series of presentations from the Head of Sixth Form and others, and the opportunity to attend meetings with departments and teachers to discuss the nature of A Level specifications and work styles in each subject.
-Department displays and activities will further exemplify the excitement of study at this level.
+There will also be taster lessons in each subject in the second half of the October term so that current students can get a feel for A Level style and content of lessons.

 Step 2: Application

 The College assumes all Upper Fifth students will wish to transfer to the Sixth Form, unless formal notice is given.
 A term’s notice is required, though wherever possible, we would encourage earlier discussions of alternative plans.

-In February, the Headmaster will make the offer of an unconditional Sixth Form place to each Upper Fifth Former on the basis of satisfactory mock exam results in January; those whose mock results are below the required level will be advised of the future requirements to be achieved if a place is to be confirmed.
+In February, the Head will make the offer of an unconditional Sixth Form place to each Upper Fifth Former on the basis of satisfactory mock exam results in January; those whose mock results are below the required level will be advised of the future requirements to be achieved if a place is to be confirmed.

 Step 3: Entry Requirements